 - cannellini beans

 How to Serve Peperonata

-Peperonata is very versatile.
-It’s a stew, side dish, sauce, appetizer, relish, topping, and spread all at the same time!
+You can use it in many different ways.
+Peperonata is a side dish, sauce, appetizer, relish, topping, and spread all at the same time!
 And it’s delicious served hot or cold.

 Here are a few ideas on how you can serve it: